How was your experience with William Schoolcraft at CCRM Colorado?

 You MUST request to work with Shawna or Katie if you need a third party nurse at CCRM.

 Earlier this year we lost our first pregnancy at 13 weeks.
 Our surrogate was carrying our first little baby and was incredibly sick throughout the pregnancy.
 Our care was discontinued with CCRM after 10 weeks of pregnancy, you actually get a congratulations email and "graduate" and even though that was the case that we were no longer under their care, they still helped me tirelessly answering questions, navigating next steps, and supporting me and my husband.
 I have so much love for Shawna and Katie.

 Our surrogate is pregnant again and while we are still very early in the process (past the 11 week mark now) Shawna and Katie have been overly compassionate, logical, and true heroes this time around.
 Everything that I have asked for (repeating tests, sending orders for extra tests, asking personal opinions), they have been PATIENT and kind and just very open and warm to me and my husband.

 There is no way that we could navigate this process, mentally or emotionally without them on our team.

 Describe your experience with CCRM Colorado.

-Describe your experience with your nurse at CCRM Colorado.
+Describe the costs associated with your care under William Schoolcraft at CCRM Colorado.

 What specific things went wrong at CCRM Colorado?